sgmurphy/wordpress-plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.23.68 =
+Updated Brute-Force Login Protection to integrate better with login forms from other plugins, fixed static wp_posts table name in whitelist query, and checked code for compatibility with WordPress 6.5.5 and ClassicPress 2.1.1.

 = 4.23.67 =
 Upgraded Brute-Force Login Protection and the Quick Scan of Core Files, added custom Whitelist, fixed session conflict with REST API, and checked code for compatibility with WordPress 6.5.4 and ClassicPress 2.1.0.